webrecorder/browsertrix-crawler/README.md

                                                            [number] [default: 0]
       --timeout                             Timeout for each page to load (in seconds)      [number] [default: 90]
+      --scopeType                           Predefined for which URLs to crawl, can be: prefix, page, host, any, or custom, to use the
+                                            scopeIncludeRx/scopeExcludeRx
+                                                                        [string]
-      --scope                               Regex of page URLs that should be included in the crawl (defaults to
+      --scopeIncludeRx, --include           Regex of page URLs that should be included in the crawl (defaults to
                                             the immediate directory of URL)
-      --scopeType                           Simplified scope for which URLs to crawl, can be: prefix, page, host,
-                                            any     [string] [default: "prefix"]
-      --exclude                             Regex of page URLs that should be excluded from the crawl.
+      --scopeExcludeRx, --exclude           Regex of page URLs that should be excluded from the crawl.
       --allowHashUrls                       Allow Hashtag URLs, useful for
                                             single-page-application crawling or